SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: EXPERIMENTS AND ANALYSIS

 The second column explores the effect of increasing the maximum allowed value for edge weights, resulting in larger coupling term coefficients in the discovered equations.
 SINDy's complexity increases dramatically with higher edge values, while SINDyG exhibits only a marginal increase.
-This discrepancy also leads to a substantial rise in CEI for the SINDy-predicted model, indicating a significant deviation from the true coefficients.
+This discrepancy also leads to a substantial rise in coefficient MAE for the SINDy predicted model, indicating a significant deviation from the true coefficients.
 Furthermore, the training time for both methods noticeably increases as the coefficient values rise.
-In the third column, we vary the value of the hyperparameter ($L$) in the penalty function ($f[i,j]$).
-As $L$ increases, the results become more robust, leading to enhanced predictive power for both methods.
+In the third column, we vary the value of the hyperparameter ($L$) in the penalty matrix ($\mathbf{P}[j, k]$). $L$ affects only SINDyG, so the standard SINDy curves serve as an L-independent baseline.
+As $L$ increases, the results for SINDyG become more robust, leading to enhanced predictive power and lower model complexity.
 The fourth column focuses on the impact of varying the training length, effectively reducing the amount of training data available.
 We observe that SINDy's performance deteriorates as the data size gets smaller.
 In both predicted models, when we increase the train data the results are more robust as the standard error decreases.

 Overall, SINDy struggles with larger graphs and high coupling values, and its predictive power diminishes with limited training data.
 In contrast, SINDyG demonstrates greater resilience and consistently superior performance across various scenarios.
 Furthermore, SINDyG demonstrates more robust performance given significantly smaller standard errors compared to SINDy.
 This is also evident by the summary results provided in Table~\ref{tab:performance_metrics}.